greychan1971/Grey-Chan-Lab/README.md

 We don't just use AI; we push it to its absolute limits to redefine the intersection of technology and the human psyche.
 Our creative reach is boundless, spanning across a diverse ecosystem of high-impact content, including:

-Psychological Testing & Frameworks: Innovating personality mapping through neuropsychology (such as the IDT system).
+Psychological Testing & Frameworks: | InnerDuel.ai (IDT system) | Innovating personality mapping through neuropsychology.
+Enter InnerDuel.ai, where you can take a personal brain nerve test and embark on a journey of self-evolution for your brain.

 Narrative Media: Crafting next-generation vertical short dramas and cinematic storytelling.